 Is 100% CPU Usage Bad?

-This is an interesting question and the real answer is it depends.
-In some circumstances, it is fine for a PC to run at 100% CPU use, but this situation would come with trade offs in performance.
+In some circumstances, it is fine for a PC to run at 100% CPU use, but this situation would come with trade-offs in performance.
 And that’s really the problem with wsappx high CPU usage.
 When the process pushes CPU capacity too high, users experience a significant drop off in performance.

 A CPU that is running at 100% essentially means your PC is attempting to do more processing work than it has capacity for.
 When high CPU usage persists, it can make a PC very slow and annoy users.
 Even if CPU usage is high – but not 100% – you will likely see performance problems such as lag.